everythingeverywhere/lab-sb-app/workshop/content/workshop-overview.md

 This guide provides a sampling of how [Spring Boot](https://github.com/spring-projects/spring-boot) helps you accelerate application development.
-As you read more Spring Getting Started guides, you will see more use cases for Spring Boot.
 This guide is meant to give you a quick taste of Spring Boot.

 ## What You Will build